AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/create-project.md

 >
 >It is a best practice to use the **latest** version of the [archetype](https://github.com/adobe/aem-project-archetype) to generate a new project for a real-world implementation.
 AEM projects should target a single version of AEM using the `aemVersion` property of the archetype.

-1. Download the starting point for this tutorial via git:
+1. Download the starting point for this tutorial via Git:

     ```shell
     $ git clone git@github.com:adobe/aem-guides-wknd-spa.git